Generic families of finite metric spaces with identical or trivial 1-dimensional persistence: Motivations, problems, and outline of results

-This section introduces three classes of edges (short, medium and long) that will help build point sets with identical 1D persistence.
-Since persistent homology can be defined for any filtration of simplicial complexes on an abstract finite set $A$, the most general settings are recalled in Definition~\ref{dfn:filtration}.
-Definition~\ref{dfn:complexes} describes the more explicit filtrations of Vietoris-Rips, \cech{ }and Delaunay complexes on a finite set $A$ in any metric space $M$ (or just in $\R^N$ for Delaunay complexes).
+The main tool of TDA \cite{EdHa08} is persistent homology, which is defined below via a filtration of complexes on a \emph{point cloud} (a finite set $A$ of unordered points).
+One can also consider filtrations of sublevel sets of a scalar function.

-\begin{definition}[Filtration of complexes $\{C(A;\al)\}$] Let $A$ be any abstract finite set.
+\begin{definition}[A filtration of complexes $\{C(A;\al)\}$] Let $A$ be any finite set.

-\textbf{(a)} A (simplicial) \emph{complex} $C$ on $A$ is a finite collection of subsets $\si\subset A$ (called \emph{simplices}) such that all subsets of $\si$ and any intersection of simplices are also simplices of $C$.
+\textbf{(a)} A simplicial \emph{complex} $C$ on $A$ is a finite set of subsets $\si\subset A$ (\emph{simplices}) such that all subsets of $\si\subset A$ and hence all intersections of simplices are simplices of $C$.

-\textbf{(b)} The \emph{dimension} of a simplex $\si$ consisting of $k+1$ points is $k$.
+\textbf{(b)} The \emph{dimension} of a simplex $\si$ on $k+1$ points is $k$.
 We assume that all points of $A$ are 0-dimensional simplices, sometimes called \emph{vertices} of $C$.
 A 1-dimensional simplex (or \emph{edge}) $e$ between points $p,q\in A$ is the unordered pair denoted as $[p,q]$.